naturalis/naturalis_data_api/java_client_download/README.txt

-This folder the NBA Java client library: nl.naturalis.nba.client.jar
+This folder the NBA Java client library: nba-java-client.jar

-This library depends on three other NBA Java libraries, also present in this folder: o  nl.naturalis.nba.common.jar o  nl.naturalis.nba.api.jar o  nl.naturalis.nba.utils.jar

-The "dependencies" subdirectory contains all 3rd party dependencies.
+The "dependencies" subdirectory contains all 3rd party dependencies you will need alongside the nba java client library.

-In case you are using Maven, Ivy or some other dependency management tool, inspect the ivy.xml in this folder to see which dependencies you need to declare in your own pom.xml or ivy.xml
+In case you are using Maven, Ivy or some other dependency management tool, check the ivy.xml file in this folder to see which dependencies you need to declare in your own pom.xml or ivy.xml

 EXAMPLES: